Home Chemistry Element Metals

 Transition Metals in Periodic Table

-In learning chemistry, a transition metal is an element that contains partly filling d orbitals in its atomic state or any of its common oxidation states.
+In learning chemistry, a transition metal is an element that contains partly filled d orbitals in its atomic state or any of its common oxidation states.

-A transition metal is a chemical element in the d-block of the periodic table.
-Therefore, the metals lying between s- and p-block elements of the periodic table are collectively called transition metals.
+Therefore, transition metals are placed in the d-block of the periodic table.
+These metals lie between s- and p-block elements of the periodic table and thus they are collectively called transition metals.

 The atomic number, name, and symbol of d-block elements are given below the table,